CorentinRafflin/ExperimentHighEntropyFiles/README.md

 ```
 You will also need to have the `scaler_lb_clf.sav` file in the same repository as the python notebook.
 Indeed the tested file need to be processed with the same scaler and labelEncoder than the one from the training.
 It is also needed to load the trained classifier.

-Otherwise, you can use directly the executable version `entUbuntu` or `entWindows` respectively for Ubuntu and Windows.
-There were built using the `pyinstaller` program with the command on the corresponding OS :
+Otherwise, you can use directly the executable version `entLinux` for Linux version.
+It is slower to execute than the python version but do not require any library.
+It was built using the `pyinstaller` program on Ubuntu with the command :
 ```bash
 ./pyinstaller --onefile --add-data="scaler_lb_clf.sav:." ent.py
 ```